andizuend/S2AS--SMILES_to_AIOMFAC/README.md

 - [Linux] Open a command terminal, navigate to the project folder (e.g. S2AS__SMILES_to_AIOMFAC) and generate a virtual environment (venv) for the project.
   - execute `sudo apt install python3-venv` (if not already installed on your system)
   - create a new venv with command `python3 -m venv .venv`
-  - activate your new venv so Python is using it with command: `source .venv/bin/activate`
+  - activate your new venv so Python is using it; command: `source .venv/bin/activate`

 #### (2) Open Babel
 - [Windows] Download & install the Open Babel v3.1.1 (GUI) 64-bit for Windows.
 Download the [executable installer file](https://github.com/openbabel/openbabel/releases/); a newer version may be available at your time of installation (you could try the installation with that newer version).